atoms_skipButton_skipContent

 According to our research, as subject lines get wordier, subscribers on your email list are less likely to open your emails.

-Image shows a line graph depicting word count on the x axis and median open rate on the y axis.
-The line starts in the 30-40% range for subject lines under 5 words, dips below 30% for subject lines 5-10 words, and ends up hovering around 25% for subject lines of 15-20 words.
+Image shows a blue line graph depicting word count on the x axis and median open rate on the y axis.
+The line starts at the low end of the 30–40% range for subject lines under 5 words, dips below 30% for subject lines 5–10 words, and ends up hovering around 25% for subject lines of 15–20 words.

 If you want to challenge yourself to shorten your subject lines even more—and potentially boost open rates—you can lean on another important tool for piquing curiosity: preview text.

-3. Thoughtful preview text can promise a solution to a problem
+3. Thoughtful email preview text can promise a solution to a problem

 We can’t talk about subject lines without mentioning the importance of preview text.